lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

     - $r$: number of restrictions (i=1,3⇒r=2;i=2⇒r=3)

     - $n$: number of observations

 - **intuition:** we test whether the restrictions on the model coefficients, e.g. for phi1, $\alpha_0=\delta=0$ are likely to be true or not, given our time series

 ![image-20200720093159237](image-20200720093159237.png)

 - **model selection tree**
   - start at the top to do model selection

+    –> we start with a general model (with trend + intercept) and then step-by-step exclude possibilities

   - start at the bottom when following the Pantula principle to determine the order of integration ($\leq 3$)

 ![image-20200720093337261](image-20200720093337261.png)